KratosMultiphysics/KratosSalomePlugin/development/README.md

 **Testing**
-Mock objects are not used because it is not included in Salome => Mock is only part of unittest since python3.3
+Mock objects are not used because it is not included in Salome => Mock is only part of unittest since python3.3 "terminate called after throwing an instance of 'CORBA::OBJECT_NOT_EXIST'" called after tests in Version 9, related to study clearing but nothing to worry about